Dogeon188/CKMCMod/README.md

 ## Copyright Thingies

-I might use some copyrighted textures or something.
+I might have used some copyrighted textures or something.
 If I did, please contact me, and I'll fix that ASAP.